LOVE-DOCTOR/MultiTrain/README.md

 ```

 ## ISSUES
-If you experience a bug while using MultiTrain, make sure to update to the latest version with
+If you experience issues or come across a bug while using MultiTrain, make sure to update to the latest version with
 ```commandline
 pip install --upgrade MultiTrain
 ```